 structures through the Convert Structure dialog

-of FDATool.
-However, you can access all of the
+of filter designer.
+However, you can access all

 The Filter Realization Wizard can implement a digital filter using either digital filter blocks from the DSP System Toolbox library or by creating a subsystem block that implements the filter using Sum, Gain, and Delay blocks.
 The following procedure shows you how to optimize the filter implementation:

-Open the Realize Model pane of FDATool by clicking the Realize Model button in the lower-left corner of FDATool.
+Open the Realize Model pane of filter designer by clicking the Realize Model button in the lower-left corner of filter designer.

 Select the desired optimizations in the Optimization region of the Realize Model pane.
 See the following descriptions and illustrations of each optimization option.

 Optimize for zero gains — Remove zero-gain paths.

 Optimize for unity gains — Substitute gains equal to one with a wire (short circuit).

 Optimize for negative gains — Substitute gains equal to